European History Network: 1. History of European Integration and of the European Union

 The Working Group undertook an extensive survey of the current state of European Union and European Integration History learning and teaching, through detailed mapping of selected countries (Austria, Germany, Ireland, Italy, Portugal, Spain and the UK), and supplemented this with further sample-based mapping of other countries in Europe (Bulgaria, Cyprus, Finland, Malta, Romania) and beyond Europe (Japan).
 On this basis the Group feels confident that it has produced a reasonably representative basis on which to assess the field.

 Although the mapping covered a broad and diverse range of countries and institutions, a number of common points were evident.
-In particular, it was striking that there is very little learning/teaching specifically dedicated to the history of the European Union or European integration.
+In particular, it was striking that there is little learning/teaching specifically dedicated to the history of the European Union or European integration.
 Courses devoted to these subjects are overwhelmingly oriented towards political science, legal or linguistic studies.
 Where there was evidence of a historical approach to the subject it tended to be framed within either national histories (the relations between one state and the rest of Europe) or included in general histories of Europe, wherein the history of the EU and of European integration was treated either as a discrete part of the whole or implicitly (rather than explicitly) embedded in studies of post-1945 west European political and economic development.

 The difficulty of identifying historical approaches to the subject underlined the problems of defining what that history is, however.
 There are a number of issues that make a neat definition of European Union history and the history of European integration problematic.
 These are principally chronological and thematic.
 If we seek to add a historical dimension to existing institutional studies of the European Union and of European integration, for example, questions arise about cultural and historical connections (what might be termed 'European-ness') which in turn open up problems of periodisation (specifically, whether an exclusively post-1945 focus is adequate, but if not how should the chronological parameters be defined?).